Marfeel/discourse-plugin-custom-backups/README.md

 - Move it to the configured destination
 - Optionally upload it to S3 if enabled

+Note: Run this command logged as discourse for avoid directory ownership problems.

 ---

 ## API Backups edpoint